KESSMARX/Project---Car-Evaluation-/README.md

    If the user says yes, the software asks for the file name and saves the results information there.
 CHECK

 5. Simulate a real environment
    Simulate a real environment where the user can input a new unseen example without the class information and the system will return the result from using the classification model.
+CHECK
    If the user did not train any models yet, the software must tell the user that first they need to train a classification model.
+CHECK
    If the user trained methods, then it asks for the user to input information related to the attributes used for the problem and uses that information to ask the classification model for the correct response.
    The output of this method is the predicted class.
+CHECK

 TO DO
 - create a menu to load, train, evaluate and simulate a dataset CHECK
-- Improvement of the code --> setting up a variable to give the user the choice to choose of how much percentage he wants to train the datas on (80 - 20 %)
+- Improvement of the code --> setting up a variable to give the user the choice to choose of how much percentage he wants to train the datas on (80 - 20 %) CHECK